-In addition, the District has focused on personalized learning experiences for all students, specifically Foster Youth, Students with Disabilities, and English Learners in hopes for academic growth.
-The progress was made possible through the individualized attention of a school counselor who was solely dedicated to Foster Youth and free tutoring offered to the student; collaborative model for Students with Disabilities; co-plan/co-teach for Students with Disabilities and English Learners.
+In addition, the District has focused on personalized learning experiences for all students, specifically Foster Youth, Students with Disabilities, and English Learning for academic growth.
+The progress was made possible through the individualized attention of a school counselor who was solely dedicated to Foster Youth and free tutoring offered to the student; collaborative model for students with disabilities; co-plan/co-teach for students with disabilities and English Learners.
+The District will continue to provide individualized attention of a school counselor through the Foster Youth counselor who acts as a liaison between Foster Youth students and the school to maintain these successes.
+In addition, we are continuing to offer free tutoring for Foster Youth students and professional development to teachers for building collaborative models for students with disabilities and English Learners.